bvn-architecture/BVN_Office_Staging/README.md

 ### Base image creation

+To start off, we'll need to create the base background image and the different states to go with it.
+These are all basically just floorplans, one with everything that doesn't change, and the others all the bits that do change.

 1. Inspect all of your stage images (typically just before and after), noting which parts of the images are common between the states.
 For example, in the following two floorplans (existing and proposed):

 ![Missing Image](doc_images/ExistingWithBackground.png)